janhq/cortex.so/docs/cli/models/download.md

 # `cortex models pull`

 This command downloads a model.
-You can use a HuggingFace `MODEL_ID` to download a model.
+You can use a HuggingFace `model_id` to download a model.

 :::info
 This command is compatible with all OpenAI and OpenAI-compatible endpoints.